zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Search Algorithms and Simple Robot Navigation</h1>
 <p style="text-align:justify">
   *This page must be viewed in dark mode.* 🕶
+  *Please open the README file and view the page in full screen so that the animations will be loaded at the same time and be in sync.* ♾️
+  *Please use a browser that supports animated png files* ⚠️
 </p>
 <p style="text-align:justify">
   The purpose of this repo is to study and gain an understanding of some of the most common search algorithms in computer science and AI.